Adding a Microsoft Azure Hypervisor

 To complete this type of deployment, refer to Setting Up Managed Identity Authentication for Azure Resource Manager.

-- From the navigation pane, go to Solutions > Virtualization.
+- From the navigation pane, go to Protect > Virtualization.

 - On the Hypervisors tab, click Add hypervisor.